-- Recommend appointment, dismissal, service period and audit fee of the external auditors. - The Audit Committee shall establish and maintain a direct communication channel with the external auditors. - Resolve any issues regarding financial reporting between the management and the external auditor.
+Recommend appointment, dismissal, service period and audit fee of the

+The Audit Committee shall establish and maintain a direct communication channel with the external auditors.

+Resolve any issues regarding financial reporting between the management

 - Pre-approve all auditing and non-audit services performed by the external audit firm and internal audit service providers. - Seek any information it requires from employees or external parties relating to investigations. - Meet with the management, external auditors as necessary to carry out the assigned duties.